 Keeping Your Gums Healthy with Expert Care

 While your gums may not receive as much attention as your teeth do, they’re still important to the health and appearance of your smile.
 Your gums play an important role in supporting your teeth, but their health can also affect your overall wellbeing.
-Gum disease, also known as periodontitis, can contribute to various oral and overall health problems.
-Thankfully, Dr. Coombs and Dr. Ross offer expert periodontal therapy in Rock Hill to treat gum disease and prevent it in the future.
+Gum disease, also known as periodontal disease, can contribute to various oral and overall health problems.
+Thankfully, Drs.
+Coombs, Ross, and Sourlis offer expert periodontal therapy in Rock Hill, SC to treat gum disease and prevent it in the future.